 Cost: $0.25 per stick

-Each 80-calorie stick of this protein-rich snack has a fifth of your day’s calcium intake.
+Each 80-calorie stick of this protein-rich, healthy snacks has a fifth of your day’s calcium intake.
 Aside from keeping your bones healthy and strong, research suggests that the mineral can help fight fat because it has a high “thermic effect”—in other words, you burn more calories digesting calcium-rich foods than you would if you ate something with the same number of calories, that doesn’t have the nutrient.
 Who knew?!

 SEAPOINT FARMS DRY ROASTED, LIGHTLY SALTED EDAMAME

 Cost: $0.42 cents per 100 calorie pack (from Vitacost.com)